treszkai/my/README.md

 # My Python utilities

 The standard `pickle` module of Python expects a file object as an argument, not a filename.
-Let's make life convenient `\o/`
+Let's make life convenient and [spare myself 10 seconds a hundred times a year](https://xkcd.com/1205/) `\o/`

 For now, `my` package contains:
  - `my.dump(obj, filename)`, to Pickle dump an object to a file, specified by a filename